 Graduate Record Examination (GRE Requirement)

-Due to COVID-19 restrictions, the Sexuality Studies MA Program does not require applicants to take the GRE exam.
+The Sexuality Studies MA Program does not require applicants to take the GRE exam.

 Test of English as a Foreign Language (TOEFL)